akshatdhabi/movie_search_app_omdbApi/README.md

-Simple app made using OMDB api and axiom made using ES2015 Javascript and session storage.
+Simple app made using OMDB api and axiom programmed in ES2015 Javascript and session storage.